rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 ## Input

-The Unity XR Interaction Toolkit is used for this for getting cross-platform input.
+The [Unity XR Interaction Toolkit](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.9/manual/index.html) :cite:`xr-interaction-toolkit` is used for this for getting cross-platform input.
 It is also used for detecting the controllers.

 .. :: Mapping from input to actions